-We used to pick up a phone and talk into a receiver, which then sent the electrical sound waves of our voice over copper wires to the company building in town, which then sent it out on more copper wires to wherever it was going.
-I know, even that is confusing.
+We used to pick up a phone and talk into a receiver, which then sent the electrical sound waves of our voice over copper wires to the company building in town.
+That, in turn, sent those sound waves out on more copper wires to wherever it was going.

 In comes VoIP.
 If we can digitize the voice signal, why not package up that information and send it faster over a better network?
-That’s VoIP: “Voice Over IP.”
+That’s VoIP: Voice Over IP, or Internet Protocol.
 We send the voice signal over an internet or broadband connection.
 Same idea, just a better transmission.